MatSci495/Lectures/README.md

 ## Fall 2026 notebooks

 All current notebooks are kept together in the [`modules`](modules/) directory.
-We use one directory rather than separate lecture and assignment repositories because a single notebook may support class observation, quantitative analysis, an in-class exercise, and an assignment.
+For now, we will use one directory rather than separate lecture and assignment repositories because a single notebook may support class observation, quantitative analysis, an in-class exercise, and an assignment.
+We will later create an assignment repository for peer review.

 The [`modules/README.md`](modules/README.md) page is the notebook index and will be updated as materials are released.
 Canvas and the Course Guide will indicate which notebook to use and when.